The Amarna Letters: Proof of Israel’s Invasion of Canaan?

 EA 299 was written by Yapahu, the ruler of Gezer, a Canaanite city situated west of Jerusalem in the foothills of the Judean mountains: “To the king, my lord … [s]ince the Habiru are stronger than we, may the king, my lord, give me his help, and may the king, my lord, get me away from the Habiru lest the Habiru destroy us.”

 The Habiru invasion evidently was not localized to a handful of cities.
-According to the mayor of Jerusalem, these people conquered virtually the entire region.
-And remember, this invasion occurred in exactly the time period Bible chronology shows that the Israelites invaded.
+According to the mayor of Jerusalem, these people conquered virtually the entire region—and during the very period of time in which Bible chronology shows that the Hebrews invaded.

-And what about the name given to the invaders?
+What about this name given to the invaders?

 Is Habiru the Same as Hebrew?